 Causes and Treatment for a Swollen Uvula (With Pictures)

-A swollen uvula (uvulitis) is a rare condition that is most often associated with strep throat, though it can be caused by other factors.
+A swollen uvula (the technical term is uvulitis) is a rare condition that is most often associated with strep throat, though it can also be caused by other factors.

-An inflamed uvula can swell to many times its normal size and can affect both children and adults of any gender or race.
-This swelling is not a serious or life-threatening condition, but it can be annoying and uncomfortable.
+An inflamed uvula can swell to many times its normal size and can affect both children and adults, regardless of gender, race, or any other factor.
+The swelling is usually not a serious or life-threatening condition, but it can be annoying and uncomfortable.

-It is usually caused by lifestyle factors, bacterial infection, or virus, or physical trauma.
-Normally, the issue resolves itself in a day or a couple of days.
-Often, you can treat at home by:
+Uvulitis is usually caused by lifestyle factors, bacterial or viral infection, or physical trauma.
+Normally, the issue resolves itself within a day or so.

 - Using throat lozenges or throat spray to numb the pain